 Our trip happened just three days after a 1 in a 100-year storm had hit the area.
 On the 50 minute drive north to the bay Mark filled us in on the region’s challenging year, first the bushfires, then the pandemic and now a horrendous storm that saw power cut and roads blocked.

 It was pleasing to see the new growth coverage on the trees near Lake Conjola, one of the worst-hit towns in the region.
 Mark shared lots of local advice and gave us a great background on the area, perfect if you are not regular visitors.

 We have been whale watching in Sydney, but this was our first time out on the water in Jervis Bay.
 The first thing that strikes us is sheer cliffs of the Beecroft Peninsular that lead out to Point Perpendicular; they are an impressive sight.

-We have been visiting Jervis Bay annually for years but learned a lot of new facts about the Bay and its history as we made our way out to sea.
-The team also gave plenty of tips on migrating humpback whales and their calves
+We have been visiting Jervis Bay annually for years but learned a lot of additional facts about the Bay and its history as we made our way out to sea.
+The team also gave plenty of tips on migrating humpback whales and their calves.

 If you are staying in the area for a few days, Jervis Bay Wild also rent kayaks and SUPs.

 Sadly thanks to the awful stormy weather that battered the coast in the previous few days the water wasn’t its usual crystal clear self, and the whales were giving it a wide berth – we heard that just two days later they were back frolicking as they passed the bay.

 We will head back when we have time to try to capture a shot like the one Jordon took below.